elixir-lang/elixir/lib/elixir/pages/Writing Documentation.md

       end
     end

-Similarly, developers can add `@doc false` to functions they do not want to publicly expose:
+Similarly, developers can add `@doc false` to functions they do not want to be publicly exposed:

     defmodule MyApp.Sample do
       @doc false